Toyota Corolla hatchback review

 Practicality is decent without tearing up the rule book, offering plenty of space and seat adjustment in the front, but only middling room for back seat passengers.
 Pick the 1.8-litre hybrid and there's a 361-litre boot, but this shrinks to 313 litres in the 2.0-litre, a figure that's bettered by a Volkswagen Polo supermini.

-Corolla owners are likely to be looking for hassle-free motoring and here the Toyota scores again.
-A five-year/100,000-mile warranty is competitive, but with Toyota's reliability record - especially for hybrid models - they probably won't need it.
+Corolla owners are likely to be looking for hassle-free motoring and here the Toyota scores again, with its new 'Relax' warranty.
+This can last for up to 10 years/100,000 miles, but with Toyota's reliability record - especially for hybrid models - they probably won't need it.
 Plenty of standard safety kit helped the car score five stars in Euro NCAP safety tests.